-Wouldn't it be great if a doctor could test your genes and prescribe the best medication for treating depression?
-That’s what Dr. Greg Ordway has been working towards with his AFSP Distinguished Investigator Grant.
 Most people who die by suicide have clinical depression at the time of death, and current antidepressant therapies may not have worked for them.
-Even when they work it can take weeks for an antidepressant to be effective and often a person has to try many different antidepressant therapies over a long period of time to find one that can provide relief.
+It can often take weeks for an antidepressant to be effective and, in some cases, these medications are ineffective altogether.
+Often, a person has to try many different antidepressant therapies over a long period of time to find one that can provide relief.

 Many current treatments focus on quieting the activity of an area in the brain that is sensitive to stress called the locus coeruleus (LC).
 Since stress sensitivity can be an indicator of a mood disorder, this is an area of interest for learning about treatment for depression.
 The genes evaluated in this study tell a group of nerve cells in the LC to respond to the neurotransmitter glutamate.
 In normal functioning, glutamate activates cells in the brain.
 Too much glutamate can lead to too much stimulation, throwing the system out of balance and affecting thinking and behavior.
 Recent research has shown that medicines that block glutamate receptors have quick benefit for people suffering from treatment-resistant depression and from suicidal ideation.

 QUESTION: How do genes present in those with MDD affect suicidal ideation?

 Dr. Ordway conducted a post-mortem study of brain tissue using an innovative technique called laser capture microdissection that examines individual cells one thousandth of an inch thick.
 He compared 19 men with Major Depressive Disorder (MDD; 16 died by suicide) to 20 men without a psychiatric disorder.